laravel/docs/billing.md

 	Route::post('stripe/webhook', 'Laravel\Cashier\WebhookController@handleWebhook');

 That's it!
 Failed payments will be captured and handled by the controller.
 The controller will cancel the customer's subscription when Stripe determines the subscription has failed (normally after three failed payment attempts).
 The `stripe/webhook` URI in this example is just for example.
-You will need to configure the URI in your Stripe settings.
+You will need to configure the webhook URI in your Stripe control panel settings.

+Since Stripe webhooks will need to bypass Laravel's CSRF verification, be sure to list the URI an exception in your `VerifyCsrfToken` middleware:

+	protected $except = [
+		'stripe/*',
+	];

 <a name="handling-other-stripe-webhooks"></a>
 ## Handling Other Stripe Webhooks